jcolen/qtiPINT/README.md

 It works with an embedded IPython kernel.
 That's where all the calculations are performed.

 At the moment, not all the extended functions of Plk are implemented.
+If there is anything you especially want implemented, open an issue.

 This project was previously under development at [vhaasteren/qtip](https://github.com/vhaasteren/qtip/) and was intended to interface with Tempo2, libstempo and Piccard too.
 Here, only PINT is supported.